mweidner037/list-positions/README.md

 An exception is if multiple logical users share the same runtime;
 we then recommend one PositionSource per user.

-- `options.id` A unique ID for this PositionSource.
+_@param_ `options.id` A unique ID for this PositionSource.
 Defaults to `IDs.random()`.

 If provided, `options.id` must satisfy:

 - It is unique across the entire collaborative application, i.e., all PositionSources whose positions may be compared to ours.
 This includes past PositionSources, even if they correspond to the same user/device.
 - All characters are lexicographically greater than `','` (code point 44).
 - The first character is lexicographically less than `'~'` (code point 126).

 If `options.id` contains non-alphanumeric characters, created positions will contain those characters and `','`.

 ```ts
 createBetween(